sergiorosendo/sale_price_prediction/README.md

 ## Instructions
 To run this project some python libraries are required.
 These are defined in *requirements.txt*.

-The recommended way to install them is to use pip and virtual environments.
+The recommended way to install them is to use *conda*, or *pip*, and virtual environments.

+##### Installing with conda

-With Python 3+ and pip installed, execute the following in a command prompt :
+With Anaconda installed, execute the following in a anaconda command prompt :

 1. Change to this project's folder

+	`$ cd "path/to/folder"`

+2. Create a virtual environment.

+	`$ conda create -y --name env-name`

+3. Activate your new environment.

+	`$ conda activate env-name`

+4. Install the required libraries.

+	`$ conda install --force-reinstall -y --name env-name -c conda-forge --file requirements.txt`

+##### Installing with pip

+With Python 3+ and *pip* installed, execute the following in a command prompt :

+1. Change to this project's folder

-	`$ cd "path_to_folder"`
+	`$ cd "path/to/folder"`
 2. Create a virtual environment.

 	`$ py -m venv env-name`